Khushkmwt/face_recognition/README.md

 ---

 ## **📌 Features**
 ✅ **Face Registration** – Users can register their face to be recognized later.
-✅ **Face Recognition** – Recognizes faces in real-time using DeepFace and Mediapipe.
+✅ **Face Recognition** – Recognizes faces in a real-time using DeepFace and Mediapipe.
 ✅ **Mark Attendance** – Automatically logs attendance when a face is detected.
 ✅ **View Attendance** – Fetches all recorded attendance logs with names and timestamps.
 ✅ **Delete Attendance Records** – Allows clearing all attendance records.